 A lot of young professionals fall into the trap of trying to impress supervisors, climb the ladder faster, or simply hide that they are feeling burnt out.
 Furthermore, burnout can quickly become the new norm for millennials as they try to repay student loans, save for a home, and juggle countless other debts.
-But no matter how skilled a professional you are, your day contains 24 hours just like everyone else’s.
-So here are a few questions to ask yourself to determine whether your job is just too much work for one person to realistically handle.
+Frankly, it can happen to anyone, whether they cope with Imposter Syndrome or are just concerned about layoffs and job security.

 Write down a quick list of all of these tasks, estimating the average amount of time each one takes.
 If you tend to speed through tasks to get them all done, add on some time to account for this (no one should regularly rush through their day just to get everything finished).

 All of these factors can add up, causing you to feel overwhelmed and burdened throughout your work day.
 An experienced person in your industry can mentor you and suggest additional training if needed.
 On the other hand, a mentor can also coach you on how to talk to your supervisor if the problem really is just overload.
 While you may not have a mentor in mind, finding one and setting up a meeting is easier than you think.

-Before you do this, think back to the start of your position — your application, interview and the onboarding/training process.
+Before you do this, think back to the start of your position — your application, interview, and the onboarding/training process.
 If a copy of your job description or job board posting still exists somewhere, carefully review it.
 Is it truthful?
 Do your job title and job description genuinely account for what you do on a day-to-day basis?

-Many professionals swear by creating a to-do list at the end of each work day.
+Many professionals swear by creating a to-do list at the end of each workday.
 This allows the following day to run smoother.
 Another useful tool is the Action Priority Matrix, which helps to assess how high a task should be prioritized, if at all.

 With these four questions in mind, young professionals in a fast-paced workplace can begin to take control of their workday.
-The key to successful reorganizing is to not let the stress dictate your response.
+The key to successful reorganizing is to not let stress dictate your response.
 Small and steady changes can bring you back to sanity and strengthen your effectiveness at work.